my2ndhead/SA-hyperthreat-demo/README.md

 # Demo Data

--The demo is based on the DARPA R6.1 sample Dataset.
+- The demo is based on the DARPA R6.1 sample Dataset.
 We have used the TA-insiderthreat add-on for field extractions.

--Inside this data set, for this demo we focus on the insider R6.1-1
+- Inside this data set, for this demo we focus on the insider R6.1-1

--Excerpt from answers.tar.bz2/insiders.csv:
+- Excerpt from answers.tar.bz2/insiders.csv:

   `dataset	scenario	details	user	start	end`

   `6.1	1	r6.1-1.csv	CSF2712	01/06/2011 04:51:28	01/12/2011 01:06:22`

--Within this dataset we try to detect malicious activity.
+- Within this dataset we try to detect malicious activity.
 Excerpt from answers.tar.bz2/r6.1-1.csv:

   `device	{U4Z2-C3PG35WE-4721OTVQ}	01/06/2011 05:12:15	CSF2712	PC-3343	R:\;R:\CSF2712  `
   `file	{Z9V2-I8MN09XB-3302UJCM}	01/06/2011 05:22:43	CSF2712	PC-3343	R:\NLAGPC6N.jpg  `